suhwantcha/realtime_face_filter/README.md

 1.  **Prerequisites:**
     *   Python 3.8+
-    *   NVIDIA GPU with CUDA and cuDNN installed (for GPU-accelerated performance).
-The application can run on a CPU, but performance will be significantly slower.
+    *   (Optional) NVIDIA GPU with CUDA and cuDNN installed for GPU-accelerated performance.
+If a GPU is available, ensure `onnxruntime-gpu` is installed.
+Otherwise, the application will run on CPU with `onnxruntime` (installed via `requirements.txt`), which will be significantly slower.

 2.  **Clone the repository:**
     ```bash